Heritage Month Celebrations

 Are You Ready?
 Dialogue Series

 Let’s start the conversation!
-Join us on the third Thursday of each month for an honest dialogue surrounding topics such as race, religion, gender, sexual orientation and class.
+Join us each month for an honest dialogue surrounding topics such as race, religion, gender, sexual orientation and class.
 The 2017-2018 topics will be announced in August 2017!

-- New dates and topics are also added when needed.
+New dates and topics are also added throughout the semester.
 Past topics include:

 - Ferguson: Isolated Incident or Historical Regularity